lfindlow/lfindlow.github.io/research-project-at-lambda.md

 \end{table*}
 ```

+### Explaining mathematical concepts

+Take a look [here](https://betterexplained.com/articles/colorized-math-equations/) for an idea of how to use colors to make explanations of formulas more clear.

 ### Spreadsheet table to LaTeX table

 If you have a spreadsheet (e.g. to keep track of results), porting it to LaTeX is easy and requires very little work from your side; various online converters exist, e.g. https://www.tablesgenerator.com/.